dnddnjs/pendulum_ddpg/README.md

 8. gym

 ## Example
-I used Pendulum-v0 environment of openai gym to test ddpg algorithm.
-Is is simplist continuous action envirnoment.
+I used [Pendulum-v0](https://gym.openai.com/envs/Pendulum-v0/) environment of openai gym to test ddpg algorithm.
+It is simplist continuous action environment.
+You can train ddpg agent like this
+'''shell
+python3 pendulum_ddpg.py
+'''